Stably positive Lyapunov exponents for symplectic linear cocycles over partially hyperbolic diffeomorphisms: Statements

 With an additional condition in a center leave we can find open sets of continuity.

-\begin{ltheorem} Let $f:M\mapsto M$ be a partially hyperbolic with compact center leaves that form a fiber bundle, and let $\mu$ be an $f$-invariant ergodic measure with zero center Lyapunov exponent and partial product structure.
-Let $A:M \to \SL$ be a fiber bunched cocycle whose restriction to some periodic center leave of $f$ has positive Lyapunov exponent and is a continuity point for the Lyapunov exponents.
+\begin{ltheorem} Let $f:M\to M$ be a partially hyperbolic of class $\nA$ or $\nB$.
+Let $A:M \to \SL$ be a fiber bunched cocycle whose restriction to some compact periodic center leaf, intersecting the support of $\mu$, has positive Lyapunov exponent and is a continuity point for the Lyapunov exponents.
 Then $A$ is accumulated by open sets restricted to which the Lyapunov exponents vary continuously. \end{ltheorem}

 An interesting question is whether these hypotheses are open or generic in some topology.
-We study the case when the center leaves are circles and $f:M\to M$ acts by rotations in the central leaves.

-Following Avila-Krikorian \cite{AvKr13}, given $\epsilon>0$, we say that a function $f:I\mapsto \real$ is $\epsilon$-\emph{monotonic} if
+Following Avila-Krikorian \cite{AvKr13}, given $\epsilon>0$, we say that a function $f:I\to \real$ is $\epsilon$-\emph{monotonic} if

 This definition extends to functions defined on $S^1=\real/\integer$ and taking values on $S^1$ by considering the standard lift.
-We say that $A:S^1\mapsto \SL$, is $\epsilon$-\emph{monotonic} if for every $w\in \real^2 \setminus \{0\}$ the function $t\mapsto \frac{A(t)\cdot w}{\norm{A(t)\cdot w}}$ is $\epsilon$-monotonic.
+We say that $A:S^1\to \SL$, is $\epsilon$-\emph{monotonic} if for every $w\in \real^2 \setminus \{0\}$ the function $t\mapsto \frac{A(t)\cdot w}{\norm{A(t)\cdot w}}$ is $\epsilon$-monotonic.

 Avila-Krikorian proved in \cite{AvKr13} that the Lyapunov exponents are continuous functions of $\epsilon$-\emph{monotonic} cocycles.
 Moreover, the set of $\epsilon$-monotonic cocycles is an open subset of $H^1(S^1)$.